elasticdog/hello-sinatra/README.md

 Hello Sinatra is a barebones, classic-style [Sinatra](http://www.sinatrarb.com/) application that utilizes Ruby 1.9.x, [Bundler](http://gembundler.com/) for managing dependencies, [Slim](http://slim-lang.com/) for templates, [Compass](http://compass-style.org/) (Sass) for CSS, and [MiniTest::Spec](http://bfts.rubyforge.org/minitest/) for tests.

-It is meant to be a blank slate that will give you a head start with developing your own application with this specific technology stack.
+It is meant to be a blank slate that will give you a head start when developing your own application with this specific technology stack.

 Getting Started
 ---------------